RealMuffinCat/VMs/README.md

 -DETAILS-

-There's currently no Virtual Machines for VirtualBox, as they will be coming soon.
+There's currently no Virtual Machines, as they will be coming soon.